katblankart/katblankart.github.io/_pages/about.md

-I am a business economist with interests in health economics and health care management.
-I am assistant professor in Empirical Health Economics at the [Faculty of Economics and Business Administration](https://www.wiwi.uni-due.de/en/homepage/) at the [University of Duisburg-Essen](https://www.uni-due.de/) in Essen, Germany.
+I am a business economist with interests in health economics, polixy and health care management.
+I am leading the team of health economics and policy at the [School of Health Professions ](https://www.bfh.ch/health-professions/en/) at the [Bern University of Applied Sciences](https://www.bfh.ch/en/) in Essen, Germany.
 I am a full member of the [CINCH Health Economics Research Center](https://cinch.uni-due.de/) where I am the head of the junior research group [EACH](https://cinch.uni-due.de/research/junior-research-groups/each-empirical-analysis-of-competition-in-health-care-markets/).
 I am also a fellow of the [Leibniz Science Campus Ruhr](https://lscr.rwi-essen.de/en/) and affiliate of the [Hamburg Center of Health Economics](https://www.hche.uni-hamburg.de/ueberuns/personen/affiliates.html).

-My institutional websites at [University of Duisburg-Essen](https://www.hcm.wiwi.uni-due.de/en/team/katharina-blankart/) and [CINCH](https://cinch.uni-due.de/team/full-members/jun-prof-dr-katharina-blankart-mbr/).

 I obtained my PhD (Dr. oec. publ.) in Business Administration in 2012 from [Ludwig-Maximilans-University](https://www.en.uni-muenchen.de/index.html), [Munich School of Management](https://www.en.bwl.uni-muenchen.de/index.html), Munich, Germany.
 Between 2012 and 2016, I was Post-Doc at [Hamburg Center of Health Economics](https://lscr.rwi-essen.de/en/), [Universität Hamburg](https://www.uni-hamburg.de/en.html), Germany and head of a junior research group on pharmacoeconomics.
 In the academic year 2015/2016, I have been visiting researcher at [Columbia Business School](https://home.gsb.columbia.edu/), Columbia University, NY, USA.
+From 2016 to 2023, I was assistant professor of empirical health economics at [University of Duisburg-Essen](https://www.hcm.wiwi.uni-due.de/en/team/katharina-blankart/) and CINCH Health Eonomics Research Center.